kyma-incubator/api-gateway/README.md

 ## Overview

 The API Gateway Controller manages Istio authentication Policies, VirtualServices and Oathkeeper Rule.
-The controller allows to expose services using Gate resources.
-It operates on `gate.gateway.kyma-project.io` CustomResourceDefinition (CRD) resources.
+The controller allows to expose services using instances of the `gate.gateway.kyma-project.io` custom resource (CR).

 ## Prerequisites